Ganzaisme/PokemonGame/README.md

 # PokemonGame
-This is a solo project started in early 2020 that is being moved to github for better organization anc accessibliity
+This is a solo project started in early 2020 that is being moved to github for better organization and accessibliity.

 Please do NOT use this without contacting me.